 I eat meat all the time and I’m geet hard, I am.
 Don’t you hate being skinny and haven’t you recently put some healthy weight on?
 Does this new dietary choice concern you and your physical goals?

 Big Al!
 As your number one stalker, I am aware that chicken and beans was your traditional pre-match meal which enabled you to thump in 260 record-breaking goals in English top flight football.

 And I do indeed hate being skinny and a few months ago I went from 66KG to 74 KG on a culmination of the Paleo/slow carb diet with regular gym workouts.
-But my poos were tragic and I felt wear after a while.
+But my poos were brutally painful and I felt weak after a while.
 However, I lost weight (down to 70) whilst travelling in the Pacific islands even though I stuffed my face with every given opportunity.

 I fear that taking meat, which is high in calorific density out of my diet could result in me losing more weight than I can afford to.
 I am also expecting people to be personally offended by my choice – like when I quit booze for a long time.
 But I think I’ll get over that.

 Vegetarians Healthy vegetarians/vegans – I need your help…